 If you would rather build your own, follow the procedure below.

-Identify the device name
+Identify the device-name

 Insert the USB stick into a USB socket on the computer.
 Wait for ten seconds to allow the kernel to recognise the device, then run the command dmesg.
 The output should contain lines like

 Prepare USB stick

 Partition the USB stick.
 The partition table must be in DOS (MBR) format and not in EFI format (which is becoming the default on newer systems).
 It is normally sufficient to create a single partition covering the whole device.
 The following commands can be used:

-Create an ext2 filesystem on the new partition.
-The following commands should be suitable for creating the filesystem:
+Create an ext2 file-system on the new partition.
+The following commands should be suitable for creating the file-system:

-(It is, of course, necessary to substitute sdb with the name of the actual device.)
+(again, substitute sdb with the name of the actual device.)

 Download required scripts and firmware